PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Personal Flotation Device (PFD)

 Non-negotiable.
 Federal law requires a USCG-approved Type I, II, III, or V PFD for every person on board.
-I've tested dozens of life jackets over the years, and comfort matters more than you think – you'll actually wear one that feels good.
+I have tested dozens of life jackets over the years, and comfort matters more than you might expect.
+You will actually wear one that feels good.

 The best kayaking life jackets focus on mobility for paddling.
 Look for high armholes and a short torso cut.
-I personally use an NRS Chinook – it's been through everything from calm lake paddles to Class III rapids without restricting my stroke.
+I personally use an NRS Chinook – it has been through everything from calm lake paddles to Class III rapids without restricting my stroke.

 Pro tip: Try before you buy.
 A PFD that rides up or chafes will sit in your garage instead of saving your life.